 Note: at least 20 weeks gestation and/or 400 grams of birthweight

-This section looks at stillbirths and neonatal mortality rates for state and territory of birth, Indigenous babies and babies born to Indigenous mothers, for 2020.
+The data visualisation below presents data on stillbirths and neonatal mortality rates for state and territory of birth, Indigenous babies and babies born to Indigenous mothers, for 2020.
 Click the trend button to see how data has changed over an 11-year period (where available).